Vito Cruz station (LRT)

-Vito Cruz station is an elevated Manila Light Rail Transit (LRT) station situated on Line 1.
-The station serves Malate in Manila and is the first station from Baclaran and the last station from Roosevelt to lie within Manila city bounds.
-The station takes its name from the former Vito Cruz Street (now Pablo Ocampo Sr. Street), which was named after a former alcalde mayor of Pineda (present-day Pasay) c.
+Vito Cruz station is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in Malate, Manila.
+It is the first station going north and the last station going south to lie within Manila city bounds.
+It is also the tenth station for trains headed to Fernando Poe Jr. and the sixteenth station for trains headed to Dr. Santos.
+The station takes its name from the old name of the nearby Pablo Ocampo Street, which was named after Hermogenes Vito Cruz, a former alcalde mayor of Pineda (present-day Pasay) c.
 1871.

+History

+The station was opened to the public on December 1, 1984, as part of LRT's inaugural southern section, known as the Taft Line.

+Nearby landmarks

-The station is the fifth station for trains headed to Roosevelt and the sixteenth station for trains headed to Baclaran.
-The station is near some major landmarks, such as the Bangko Sentral ng Pilipinas complex, the University Mall shopping center, and the Rizal Memorial Sports Complex, where some of the sports in previous Southeast Asian Games were played.
+The station is near some major landmarks, such as the Bangko Sentral ng Pilipinas complex, the University Mall shopping center, and the Rizal Memorial Sports Complex.
 The Cultural Center of the Philippines Complex is near this station as well, although commute is also an option due to its distance.
-Located in this complex are the CCP Main Building, the Philippine International Convention Center, Folk Arts Theater, Manila Film Center, and the Harbour Square.
+Located in this complex are the CCP Main Building, the Philippine International Convention Center, Folk Arts Theater, Manila Film Center, MBC Building, Star City, Aliw Theater and the Harbour Square.

 The station is also close to some educational institutions, such as the main campus of Arellano University School of Law, De La Salle University, De La Salle–College of Saint Benilde, and St. Scholastica's College.
 The southbound concourse of the station is connected to the adjacent University Mall, but is currently blocked off as the entrance has since been converted into tenant space.
-The station was also near Harrison Plaza, but it is currently demolished and undergoing redevelopment by SM Prime.
+The station was also near Harrison Plaza, which was demolished for a redevelopment by SM Prime.